📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Primary Audience Third sector organisations

 Results and Impact We convened an advisory board to inform the work undertaken on the grant.
 The group consisted of representatives from third sector organisations (e.g. Edge Foundation, Education Policy Institute, FFT Education Datalab, National Foundation for Educational Research, Resolution Foundation, Sutton Trust), government departments (e.g. HM Treasury, the Office for National Statistics) and non-governmental organisations (e.g. Office for Students).
 These individuals represented organisations with expertise and/or interest in the LEO data, who could provide insight into the needs of data users, to ensure the grant delivered outputs of greatest value to the external research community.
-The group has met three times to date (in October 2022, May 2023 and January 2024) and has informed the types of training and capacity building activities we will deliver, as well as future data linkages.
+The group has met four times to date (in October 2022, May 2023, January 2024 and January 2025) and has informed the types of training and capacity building activities we will deliver, as well as future data linkages.

 Description RES conference special session 2023